Image 1 of 6

 Overview

-Khen Rinpoche will offer teachings throughout his residency at the Centre.
-While the full schedule of dates and sessions is still being finalised, the programme will broadly include:
+Throughout his residency, Khen Rinpoche will offer teachings at the Centre.
+While the full schedule is still being finalised, the programme will broadly include:

-The retreat will culminate in an entry-level tantric empowerment of Chenrezig, the embodiment of universal compassion.
-This blessing ceremony (jenang) offers participants a gateway into tantric practice in a way that is accessible, grounded, and appropriate for beginners.
-Rinpoche will introduce the principles of deity practice, including visualisation and mantra, and explain how these methods function to supercharge compassion and transform the mind.
-No prior tantric experience is required; the emphasis is on establishing a meaningful connection with the practice and receiving the blessings of the lineage.
+The retreat will conclude with an entry-level tantric empowerment of Chenrezig, the embodiment of universal compassion.
+This blessing ceremony (jenang) offers participants an iniotiation into tantric practice that is accessible, grounded, and suitable for beginners.
+Rinpoche will introduce the principles of deity practice, including visualisation and mantra, explaining how these methods enhance compassion and transform the mind.
+No prior tantric experience is required; the emphasis is on establishing a meaningful connection with the practice and receiving the blessings of the lineage and developing compassion with the most popular of mantras, OM MANI PEME HUM.

-Taken together, these teachings present the journey of the Bodhisattva path: the generation of intention through the Bodhisattva Vows, the stabilisation of that intention through discipline and ethical training, and finally its advancement through the skilful means of tantra.
-To receive all three within a single retreat, and from a teacher of this calibre, is an exceptionally valuable opportunity.
+These teachings collectively embark us on the Bodhisattva journey to connect us with the heartbeat of the universe, unconditional love: the generation of intention through the Bodhicitta and the vows, the stabilisation of that intention through ethical training and finally its imaginative enhancement through the skilful means of tantra.
+Connecting all three aspects within a single retreat from a teacher of this calibre is an exceptionally valuable opportunity.

 About the Teacher

-Khen Rinpoche Lobsang Samten was born on 15 March 1966 in Darjeeling.
-He entered monastic life in 1978, taking novice vows under Gen Gendun, the abbot of Samten-Ling Monastery in Nepal.
+Khen Rinpoche Geshe Lobsang Samten was born on 15 March 1966 in Darjeeling.
+He entered monastic life in 1978 taking novice vows under Gen Gendun, the abbot of Samten-Ling Monastery in Nepal.

-In 1987, he received full ordination from His Holiness the 14th Dalai Lama at Drepung Loseling Monastery.
-In 1993, after completing examinations at the Gaden Lugsang Institute of Monastic Studies with first division, he was awarded the Geshe Lharampa degree following his thesis presentation at the Great Prayer Festival.
+In 1987 he received full ordination from His Holiness the 14th Dalai Lama at Drepung Loseling Monastery.
+In 1993 after completing examinations at the Gaden Lugsang Institute of Monastic Studies he was awarded the Geshe Lharampa degree in the first division following his thesis presentation at the Great Prayer Festival.

-From 2009 to 2016, while based in Mundgod, he was involved in teaching science across several monastic institutions in southern India, including Drepung, Gaden, Rato, and Jungchup Choeling Nunnery.
+From 2009 to 2016, while based in Mundgod, he taught science at several monastic institutions in southern India, including Drepung, Gaden, Rato and Jungchup Choeling Nunnery.

 In 2018, he was appointed Deputy Director of the International Gelugpa Society and Vice Secretary to the office of the Gaden Tripa.
-Later that year, His Holiness the 14th Dalai Lama appointed him Abbot of Drepung Loseling Monastery, where he served until the completion of his six-year term in June 2024.
+Later that year, His Holiness the 14th Dalai Lama appointed him Abbot of Drepung Loseling Monastery, a position he held until the end of his six-year term in June 2024.

 In November 2023, he represented Drepung Loseling Monastery at Emory University for the 25th anniversary of the Emory–Tibet Partnership.

-On 1 October 2025, he was appointed Abbot of Namgyal Monastery by His Holiness the 14th Dalai Lama, and was formally enthroned on 5 December 2025.
+On 1 October 2025, His Holiness the 14th Dalai Lama appointed him Abbot of Namgyal Monastery, and he was formally enthroned on 5 December 2025.
 He continues to serve in this role, offering teachings and guidance to monastic communities and students.

 Who Should Join?